stevenweber/windows/README.md

 - Open workflows to install into ~/Library/Services
 - Set up hotkeys in System Preferences > Keyboard > Keyboard Shortcuts (Services)
 - Restart open applications/computer

-My apologies if you've bought something to handle this.